trinodb/trino/presto-docs/src/main/sphinx/connector/hive-alluxio.rst

 Hive Connector with Alluxio
 ===========================

-Presto can read and write tables stored in the `Alluxio Data Orchestration System <https://www.alluxio.io/?utm_source=prestosql&utm_medium=prestodocs>`_, leveraging Alluxio's distributed block-level read/write caching functionality.
+The :doc:`hive` can read and write tables stored in the `Alluxio Data Orchestration System <https://www.alluxio.io/?utm_source=prestosql&utm_medium=prestodocs>`_, leveraging Alluxio's distributed block-level read/write caching functionality.
 The tables must be created in the Hive metastore with the ``alluxio://``